leoneila/learning-library/data-management-library/exadata-database-service/README.md

 ## Introduction

-The labs in this workshop walk you through all the steps to get started using the Oracle Exadata Database Service to perform lifecycle tasks and procedures.

-**What is an Oracle Exadata Database Service?**
+**Oracle Exadata Database Service**

+Oracle Exadata Database Service is an automated Oracle Database service that allows organizations to run databases with the highest performance, availability, security, and cost effectiveness.
+Databases run faster and with fewer resources on scale-out Exadata infrastructure that includes unique optimizations for transaction processing, analytics, and mixed workloads.
+Online scaling of compute resources enables customers to quickly adjust consumption to match workload demands without interrupting operations while efficient database consolidation lowers total costs.
+Full compatibility with on-premises Oracle Database and Exadata environments makes it easy for customers to migrate workloads to the cloud.

 Exadata Database Service allows you to leverage the power of Exadata in the cloud.
 Exadata Database Service’s scale-out architecture allows customers to provision more compute and storage independently easily, right-sizing their service to meet growing demands.
 Exadata Database Service offer RDMA over Converged Ethernet (RoCE) networking for high bandwidth and low latency, persistent memory (PMEM) modules, and intelligent Exadata software.

 Built-in Oracle Maximum Availability Architecture (Oracle MAA) best practices increase database availability, Exadata Database Service reduces downtime and simplifies operational management with zero downtime maintenance, online scaling, and one-click provisioning of Oracle Real Application Clusters (Oracle RAC) and Oracle Active Data Guard using built-in cloud automation

+**Deployment Models**

+* Exadata Database Service on Dedicated Infrastructure - Exadata Database Service running in the public cloud (OCI)
+* Exadata Database Service on Cloud@Customer - Exadata Database Service running on Exadata Cloud@Customer in your data center

+The labs in this workshop walk you through all the steps to get started using the Oracle Exadata Database Service on Dedicated Infrastructure to perform lifecycle tasks and procedures.

-**Network Overview: Exadata Database Service**
+**Network Overview: Exadata Database Service on Dedicated Infrastructure**
 ![](./Images/Introduction/Architecture.png " ")

-The Diagram outlines the high-level network architecture for Exadata Database Service.
+The Diagram outlines the high-level network architecture for Exadata Database Service on Dedicated Infrastructure.

-**The Exadata Database Service** runs on the Exadata hosts which are virtualized with Dom0 for Oracle managed components and DomU for user managed components.
+**The Exadata Database Service on Dedicated Infrastructure** runs on the Exadata hosts which are virtualized with Dom0 for Oracle managed components and DomU for user managed components.
 Your databases run on one or more virtual machines (VM) hosted on DomU.
 Each Exadata Database Service instance provides two 25 Gbps networks for customer access: (Client and Backup) Each Exadata Database Service instance provides a 1Gbps Cloud Operations network for use by the Oracle Cloud Operation team for Infrastructure maintenance.